noxdafox/pebble/doc/index.rst

           An integer representing the task number, formerly the amount of times the decorated function has been previously called.

+       .. data:: ready

+          A boolean, False if *Task* is still ongoing, True if results are ready.

        .. function:: get([timeout])

-	  Returns the values given back by the decorated *function*; if an exception has been raised within it, it will be re-raised by the *get()* method.
+	  Returns the values given back by the decorated *function*.
+          If an exception has been raised within it, it will be re-raised by the *get()* method with the traceback appended as attribute.
 	  The *get()* method blocks until the thread or process has not finished.

 	  If *timeout* is a number greater than 0 it will block for the specified amount of seconds, raising a TimeoutError if the results are not ready yet; a value equal or smaller than 0 will force the method to return immediately.

+       .. function:: cancel()

+          Cancel the ongoing *Task*, results will be dropped, *callbacks* won't be executed and any *Task.get()* blocking will raise *TaskCancelled* exception.
+          If the task is running into a process it will be terminated, as thread cannot be stopped, its results will simply be ignored but the function itself will keep running.

+          *cancel()* should not be called on *Tasks* which logic is using shared resources as *Pipes*, *Lock* or *Files*.

 .. toctree::